pilgreen/operakansas/content/auditions/_index.md

 # Auditions

-Please send a headshot and resume to Artistic Director Dr. Paul Brodene Smith.
+Please send a headshot and resume to Managing Artistic Director Ashley Winters.

 All materials can be mailed to:

 <address>
-Dr. Paul Brodene Smith<br>
+Ashley Winters<br>
 P.O.
 Box 8811<br>
 Wichita, KS 67208<br>
 </address>